harsh6183/QuikAid/README.md

 ## 21 july done with Home page 1.17

-## For live location used the API from the MapBox website.
+## For live location used the OpenStreet Map source.